Information we may collect from you

 We may collect and process the following data about you:

-You have the right to request a copy of the information that we hold about you and we may make a small charge for this service.
+You have the right to request a copy of the information that we hold about you.

 IP addresses and cookies